Call us at 0161 327 3694

 1. Extremely Low Pricing

-Authentic Richard Mille watches rarely sell at discounts, even in the pre-owned market.
+Richard Mille watches are luxury items with prices that reflect their quality and craftsmanship.
+Authentic Richard Mille watches rarely sell at discounts, and even pre-owned models retain a significant portion of their value.
 If a seller offers a model for a fraction of its typical price, especially popular pieces like the RM 11-03 or RM 35-02, it’s a major red flag.
 Counterfeiters often use low prices to pressure buyers into quick decisions.
 Always research the current market value and compare listings from reputable dealers.
 If the price seems too low, it almost certainly indicates a replica, no matter how convincing the photos appear.

 2. Suspicious Seller Behaviour